denten-books/plain-text/5-surface.md

 messages could be done in advance, with more facility and in volume.
 The prepared message could then be fed into a machine without human assistance.
-In 1905, Donald Murray wrote that the "object of machine telegraphy [is] not only to increase the saving of telegraph wire [...] but also to reduce the labor cost of translation and writing by the use of suitable machines" [@murray_setting_1905, 557].
+In 1905, Donald Murray wrote that the "object of machine telegraphy [is] not only to increase the saving of telegraph wire [...] but also to reduce the labour cost of translation and writing by the use of suitable machines" [@murray_setting_1905, 557].
 Baudot's and Murray's codes were not only shorter, they were simpler and less error-prone, and thus resulted in less